kapsitis/rbs-datastructures/kalvis-LU-DatZ3168/worksheets/ds-worksheet-w02-recursion/ds-worksheet-recursion.rst

 Run-time stack
 ^^^^^^^^^^^^^^^^

-Are there any situations when using run-time stack to run recursive algorithms is disadvantageous compared to managing stack explicitly as a user-defined data structure?

-Yes, there are some situations where using the runtime stack for running recursive algorithms can be disadvantageous compared to explicitly managing the stack as a user-defined data structure.
-Here are a few:
+Every time one function calls another (in most imperative languages -- both compiled or interpreted), a new activation record is created and pushed to the *run-time stack*.
+It consists of the following elements:

+**Activation Record:**

+  * Parameters and local variables (everything passed to the function call or defined therein),
+  * Dynamic link (a pointer to the activation record of the caller),
+  * Access link (used by the function to access non-local data),
+  * Return value (will contain the value needed by the caller).

+Activation records are quite large data structures, but programmer does not need to create them -- they are maintained automatically as the functions call each other.

+If a function is defined recursively, the run-time stack can contain multiple activation records of the same function (but with different parameters).

+Situations when run-time stacks should be avoided?
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Sometimes user can choose to implement recursion without explicit function calls (user-defined data structures).
+Here are some downsides to the run-time stacks:

 **Stack Overflow:**
   The runtime stack has a limited amount of space, and if the recursion goes too deep, it can result in a stack overflow error.
-  In such cases, using an explicit stack can be more efficient, as you can control the size of the stack and avoid the overflow error.
+  Explicit stack can be more efficient, as you can control the size of the stack and avoid the overflow error.

 **Performance:**
   When using the runtime stack, there is overhead involved in pushing and popping function calls, as well as managing the stack pointers.
-  If you're dealing with a large number of recursive calls, this overhead can be significant, and using an explicit stack can be faster.
+  For a large number of recursive calls, this overhead can be significant.

 **Memory:**
   The runtime stack is typically stored in the memory with limited access time, so accessing it can be slow.